Valar-Systems/Glasscalibur/README.md

 Your window might open **from** the left **to** the right, or it might open **from** the right **to** the left.

 The only version available is the ability to open from right to left.
-The other version will be added at a later time.
+The other version will be added later.

 Go to the repo folder "hardware" -> "Plastics" -> "open-left" -> "platters"